inmanturbo/clr-code-rpm-sh/README.md

 ```bash
 make check
 ```
-Fetch latest and update or install (do not bother checking or whitelisting -- no interaction)
+Fetch latest and update or install (do not bother checking or whitelisting, runs with no interaction)

 ```bash
 sudo make fetch